clolsonus/covid-19/README.md

 # But we have professional/expert models.

-Yes, but sometimes <cough>IHME</cough> they swing wildly from update to update, or are already significantly off by the time they are upadted.
+Yes, but sometimes (ahem IHME) they swing wildly from update to update, or are already significantly off by the time they are upadted.
 They have been shown to be terrible predictors or right on, but there is no way to know.